hiulit/RetroPie-Godot-Engine-Emulator/README.md

 - `godot-engine-x.x.x-frt-rpi2-3`
 - `godot-engine-x.x.x-frt-rpi4`

-In the case of the **Raspberry Pi 4**, the script will install additional Godot "emulators" specifically compiled for it.
+In the case of the **Raspberry Pi 4**, the script will install additional Godot "emulators" specifically compiled for it, using the X11 platform.

 - `godot-engine-x.x.x-rpi4`